 Spent Day 5 of Chinese New Year at my sister’s place.
 She was hosting her friends for dinner and kindly extended the invite to us.
 Had yummy home-cooked meal, played some card games and had lou hei to wrap up the night.

 It was said that the luck wasn’t good for those in the Snake zodiac; hence I didn’t have high hope to have any winnings.
-But surprisingly, I managed to win SGD 50 in the first round of in-between, followed by another dollar in the second round. [ 9 February 2019 ]
+But surprisingly, I managed to win SGD 50 in the first round of in-between, followed by another dollar in the second round.
+The Husband, who was supposed to have better luck, ended up losing close to SGD 70. [ 9 February 2019 ]

 Held our yearly company dinner with the team at Marriott Tang Plaza Hotel. [ 11 February 2019 ]

 Aside from getting us putu mayam and surprise me with a rose from the supermarket, the Husband and I didn’t actually do anything special for Valentine’s Day. [ 14 February 2019 ]